Janelle Brown Slams Rumors That She’s Leaving ‘Sister Wives,’ Says It’s All ‘Rubbish’

 Janelle went on to say that she’s happy with the way things are — especially as far as her role on Sister Wives is concerned.

-Recently, she shared with her followers that she’d undergone a “massive weight loss,” and even though there were rumors about her sharing a professional weight loss plan with her fans, as well, Janelle made sure to dispel those rumors too.
+Recently, she shared with her followers that she’d undergone a “massive weight loss,” and even though there were rumors about her sharing a professional weight loss plan with her fans, Janelle made sure to dispel those rumors, too.
 She has, however, become a paid brand ambassador for FabFitFun.

 #fabfitfunpartner Just received my favorite seasonal subscription box and it’s loaded with summer essentials!
 These boxes are like giving myself a surprise treat every few months.
 So much fun!
 I’m loving this Yumi Kim Train Case as well as the Foreo and Tarte treats!
 The best part is is you can customize your @fabfitfun summer box!
 All you have to do is head over to www.fabfitfun.com and use my code JANELLE for $10 off!
 Boxes are selling fast – so head over now! #fabfitfun